Exercises you can do at home right now to improve your shooting technique

 How to mount your gun

 Take a note of the image below.
 The heel of the stock should be tucked up under your armpit, so that you cannot simply pull the stock upwards with your back hand.
 Your head should be erect, with a line from your eyes across the muzzles to where you see your target.
 The weight of the gun is on your front hand.
+(Inherited a gun?
+Read our tips on how to make sure it fits you correctly.)

 How NOT to mount your gun